 Rara Trek is pretty much off- the- beaten trekking trail to the remote lands of western Nepal.
 As the name implies, Rara Trek is the gratifying trekking to the serene terrain of Rara Lake encompassing the Eden like landscapes of Rara National Park.
 Established in 1976, Rara National Park is stretched over 106 sq. km. of an area covering the land portions of Mugu and Jumla districts of the faraway Karnali Region making it the smallest National Park of Nepal.

-Rara Trek advances from the deep forest of rhododendron, fir, oak, birch, Black Juniper and Himalayan Cypress and pine trees that allows the Himalayan Wildlife Viewing whereby we will get to spot as diverse beasts as musk deer, red panda, snow leopard, Himalayan black bear, jackal, Himalayan Thar, yellow- throated marten, Otter, Dhole, Gray Langur and Rhesus Macaque.
-Bird watching in the woods of Rara premises is a favorite pass time as it abodes more than 240 different species of birds including coots, Black – necked grebes, Red crested Pochards, Mallard, Common Teal, Chukar Patridge, Blood Pheasant and Kalij Pheasant among many other nymph like creatures.
-Rara Lake is the center of attraction of Rara Trek which has been described as ‘a shimmering blue jewel set in a ring of snowy peaks.’
+Rara Trek advances from the deep forest of rhododendron, fir, oak, birch, Black Juniper and Himalayan Cypress and pine trees that allow the Himalayan Wildlife Viewing whereby we will get to spot as diverse beasts as musk deer, red panda, snow leopard, Himalayan black bear, jackal, Himalayan Thar, yellow- throated marten, Otter, Dhole, Gray Langur and Rhesus Macaque.
+Bird watching in the woods of Rara premises is a favorite pass time as it abodes more than 240 different species of birds including coots, Black – necked grebes, Red crested Pochards, Mallard, Common Teal, Chukar Patridge, Blood Pheasant and Kalij Pheasant among many other nymph like creatures. which has been Described as ‘a shimmering blue jewel set in a ring of snowy peaks,’Rara Lake is the center of attraction of Rara Trek.

 Despite being rich in natural ambience, Rara region receives only a few visitors each year because of difficult access and the topography and having no infrastructures quintessential for tourism like accommodation and other facilities.